ToppHestmark/chit-chat-app/README.md

 [Demo app](https://chit-chat-8993.netlify.app/)

 A private chat messenger that only allowed invited only into the chat-room.
 Simple interface provided by react-chat-engine itself with the very basic utilities for chat.
-Chat feed updated in real-time when submit message.
+Chat feed updated in real-time when submit message, mini avatar appear below the message box to indicate that the message has been read by the other part/partner.
 User also be able to upload a photo to the chat conversation.

 As a guest user:

 ```
-- Username: Janet
+Username: Janet
-- Password: password
+Password: password
 ```

 ## Dependencies